slick/slick.github.com/community/process.md

 * An integrator must never push directly to a repository in the GitHub organisation.
 All contributions, no matter how small, must be made through pull requests.
 The only exceptions to this are changes that arise from cutting a release.
 * Generally, pull requests should be made from integrators' personal forks, not from branches pushed to repositories in the Slick GitHub organisation.
 * An integrator must never merge their own pull requests.
 All pull requests must be reviewed and merged by another integrator.
-* Documentation changes may be backported between releases as desired, however all other changes must by approved by Typesafe.
+* Documentation changes may be backported between releases as desired, however all other changes must by approved by Lightbend.
-* Integrators must enforce Typesafe's CLA requirements when merging pull requests.
+* Integrators must enforce Lightbend's CLA requirements when merging pull requests.
 * When closing issues or pull requests, remember that we are dealing with people.
 Be kind and helpful, pointing people in the right direction.
 For example, if someone raises an issue that is really a question, when closing the issue, direct them to the mailing list, providing a link to the mailing list, and if possible, a brief answer to the question.